tatianegercina/FinTech/02-Homework/02-Python/Instructions/README.md

 Overall, based on the information you gathered researching international microfinance, you would like to see a minimum return on your investment of 15%.

-The goal of phase 2 is to:
+The goal of Phase 2 is to:

+ * De-annualize the loans to determine the monthly cash payment made on the loan.
+ * Determine the present value, also known as the fair value, of a single loan in the portfolio.
- * Determine the net present value (NPV) of the portfolio.
+ * Determine the net present value (NPV) of the entire portfolio.
  * Determine the value of the portfolio taking into account the 12% cost of operational maintenance.

 ### Phase 3 - PyFlows

-You have just been informed that size of the portfolio has grown since Your analysis started.
+You have just been informed that size of the portfolio has grown since your analysis started.
 The fundamental structure of the loans and the same currencies are involved, but there are enough loans in the portfolio to require a CSV file.

 As your Python knowledge allows for you import and analyze external files, you will proceed with your analysis for the portfolio in its new form.

 After Phase 2's analysis, you are reasonably certain that this is a solid investment opportunity.
 On last aspect of the portfolio that you are interested in analyzing are the monthly cash flows.

-You are trying to determine if the amount of monthly income is enough help you to fund additional loans.
+Your goal is to determine the monthly flows you will have available to help fund additional loans.

-The goal of this Phase 3 is to:
+The goal of this Phase 3 activity is to:

 * Import and examine the CSV file provided.
-* Determine how much USD income is generated on a monthly basis based on current interest rates.
+* De-annualize the loans to determine how much USD income is generated on a monthly basis based on current interest rates.
 * Code the program so that these cash flow values are calculated automatically once new CSV files are imported.